fpollitz-usgs/SEIS2.5D/SEIS2.5D/README.txt

 (2) The OpenBLAS library may be obtained from https://osdn.net/projects/sfnet_openblas/releases/.
 It should be placed in the subdirectory SEIS2.5D/OpenBLAS-0.3.13

-To use this software, please find instructions in DOC/SEIS2.5D-tutorial.docx
+To use this software, please find instructions in DOC/SEIS2.5D-tutorial.docx The example in the tutorial is intended to be run on a Linux cluster.

 License: This project is in the public domain.
 Disclaimer: This software is preliminary or provisional and is subject to revision.